soveran/ohm/README.markdown

       assert_unique :qux
     end

-If the validation fails, the following errors will be present:
+If all the assertions fail, the following errors will be present:

     obj.errors #=> [[:foo, :not_present], [:bar, :not_numeric], [:baz, :format], [[:qux], :not_unique]]